vatesfr/xen-orchestra/doc/administration/README.md

 ### Log file

-On XOA, the log file for XO-server is in `/var/log/xo`: it has all of the server informations.
-Can be a real help when you have trouble.
+On XOA, the log file for XO-server is in `/var/log/xo`.
+It contains all the server information returned and can be a real help when you have trouble.

 ## First connection